What is the prepayment price cap?

 Find out more about the network part of your bill at The energy network: How it works for you

-You can view the prepayment tariff price cap levels on our page What are the energy price cap levels now?
+You can view the prepayment tariff price cap levels for a typical consumer on our page What are the energy price cap levels now?
 You can also see a visual breakdown of the different cost factors that influence the tariff level each time we update it.
+It's best to speak to your supplier to understand your specific charges on a capped tariff.

 The Competition and Markets Authority (CMA) introduced the prepayment price cap to cover over 4 million households on prepayment meters in April 2017, and it is administered by Ofgem.